microsoft/beginners-series-rust/scalars/README.md

 Use this program to help build your understanding of **scalar data types.**

-Use cargo to build and run this program.
+Use cargo to build and run this program by running `cargo run`.

 As a challenge: